 The Austrian Tradition of the Krampus

-The Krampus is an alarming-looking creature which during in the Advent weeks in Austria (and in the Alpine regions of some other countries).
+The Krampus is an alarming-looking creature which appears during the Advent period in Austria (and, sometimes in different versions, in some other countries).

 Originally thought to have come from the old pre-Christian myths involving beasts from the forest and creatures such as satyrs, the Krampus became linked with St Nicholas in the Middle Ages.